Jay Sanderson

 Vice President of Communications

-Dr. Totten earned his bachelor’s degree from Duke University and a master’s degree and doctorate in political science from UCLA.
+Dr. Totten earned his bachelor’s degree from Duke University and his master’s and Ph.D. in Political Science from UCLA.
+He was selected as a 2023–2024 ACE Fellow by the American Council on Education.